atorus-research/datasetjson/README.md

 Thank you to Ben Straub and Eric Simms (GSK) for help and input during the original CDISC Dataset JSON hackathon that motivated this work.

-Thank you to Tilo Blenk (GSK) for suggestions that allowed us to use **jsonlite** exclusively for generation of the final JSON file.